Smilin-Dominator/smilin_file_hosting/docs/index.md

 To run the client, you'll need a python interpreter.
 The program was written using Python 3.10, so install either 3.10 or any version above 3.10.
 You may download it from [here](https://www.python.org/downloads/).

 Afterwards, `cd` to the 'client/', create a virtual environment[^1] and install the requirements.
-To do this, run;

 [^1]:   Instead of using the system-wide or local interpreter, it's safer and more efficient to use a virtual
         environment.<br>Note that you don't have to use python's "venv", you can even use an Anaconda Environment, as specified right under.

 === "Windows"
     `python -m venv ./venv/`